 Before embarking on an elimination diet, have a plan and discuss how to best do this type of meal plan with a registered dietitian trained in food allergies or functional nutrition first.

 Minimize sugar and processed foods

 Sugar and processed foods are inflammatory and will ramp up inflammation everywhere, including your skin.
 Be aware of how much sugar is in your cereals, beverages, entrees, and more.
 Watch out for the daily flavored lattes too!

 Processed foods also throw off hormones that help protect our body as well.
 The insulin surges from these foods are highly inflammatory for the skin and digestive tract.

 Eating lots of sugar and processed foods can also lead to small intestinal bacterial overgrowth, which causes inflammation in the skin too.
-Think not only eczema, think junk food and acne too.
+Think not only of eczema, think junk food and acne too.

 When leaky gut eczema symptoms have been present for a long time, your body will need nutritious foods to heal.
 This step is as important as the elimination step.